UnifiedPush/documentation/content/_index.md

 ### I'm a user who wants push notifications for apps using UP, what should I do?

-The applications that gives notifications is called a Distributor.
+The application that gives notifications is called a Distributor.
 If you don't care about using Google's FCM, look at the download links of [fcm-distributor](/users/distributors/fcm).

 ### But I don't want to rely on Google